What are the Cenotes?

-Cenotes are natural pits, or sinkholes, resulting from the collapse of limestone bedrock therefore exposing the ground water underneath.
-Cenotes are common geological forms in low latitude regions, particularly on islands, coastlines, and platforms with young limestones with little soil development.
+Cenotes are natural pits, or sinkholes, resulting from limestone bedrock collapse, exposing the groundwater underneath.
+Cenotes are common geological features in low latitude regions, particularly on islands, coastlines, and platforms with young limestones with little soil development.
 They spread all over the Yucatán Peninsula of Mexico.
-The term “cenote” also describes similar karst features in other countries such as Cuba and Australia, in addition to the word “sinkholes”.
+The term “cenote” also describes similar karst features in other countries such as Cuba and Australia, in addition to the word “sinkholes.”

 Diving into the cenotes is like diving into the history of the peninsula of Yucatan and much more.
 It gives a wonderful chance to appreciate the evidence of geological changes, archeological discoveries, extinguished species fossils…